 Available from Outdoorsy in Silverthrone, Colorado

 In the #vanlife world, one word is synonymous with luxurious epicness: Sprinter.
-No matter the model, a Sprinter van offers top-tier performance and technology in a van that’s sure to be both hardy and comfortable.
+No matter the model, a Sprinter van offers top-tier performance and technology in an adventure van that’s sure to be both hardy and comfortable.
 This Ram Promaster is both of those things, plus all-terrain tires for ripping through the Rocky Mountain highways to wherever the powder might be.

 For $170 per night, you’ll have everything you need to get to the slopes and remain toasty from aprés hour through the night.
 The owner even added a “tall person extension” to the bed setup, along with solar power, and an inverter and the CD player ensures that those stuck in the ’90s can jam out without any pesky algorithms picking up on that “Blink-182 on repeat” habit.